microsoft/code-with-engineering-playbook/docs/automated-testing/performance-testing/README.md

 responsiveness, throughput, reliability, and/or scalability of a system under a given workload.
 [Performance Testing Guidance for Web Applications](https://docs.microsoft.com/en-us/archive/blogs/dajung/ebook-pnp-performance-testing-guidance-for-web-applications).

-The important take away here is that performance testing goes beyond simple user experience.
-Performance has a clear impact on scalability and reliability.
-Applications whether they are client applications are back in server services are unable to scale during peak demands and therefore impact reliability as well.

 Before getting into the different subcategories of performance tests let us understand why performance testing is typically done.